-Bullying is a wicked act that goes on in different Institutions and firms, although it appears to be more rampant in educational institutions.
-The degree at which bullying takes place in schools makes it a tough issue to tackle.
+Bullying is a wicked act that goes on in different institutions and firms, although it appears to be more rampant in educational institutions.
+The degree to which bullying takes place in schools makes it a tough issue to tackle.
 However, if schools, parents, and students all commit to preventing bullying, it can be stopped.

 Sadly, the majority of students do not report bullying in schools due to fear of intense bullying, not wanting to worry parents, feeling that nothing can change the situation, and fearing the teacher or parent would make the situation worse.

 There is also a reluctance to report witnessing an incident, for similar reasons.